TiansiGu/JobFitCheker-Source/README.md

 Before you start, ensure you have the following installed on your system:
 - Java (version 17 or higher)
 - Maven (for building and running the backend)
+- AWS CLI (for connecting with AWS resources)
 - Node.js (for running the frontend)

 ## Environment Setup